AlchemyCMS/alchemy-guides/guides/elements.md

         color: Button Farbe
 ~~~

-## Notes on interacting with Elements from the Admin interface

-While this guide is intended for developers building a CMS site, many developer will need to train clients and customers, or interact with the admin interface themselves.

-While the Admin UI tries to be as intuitive as possible, there are a few functions that aren't quite as obvious.

 ### Re-arranging Elements on a Page

-Collapsed elements can be re-arranged by clicking and dragging the window icon to the left of the element title.
+Collapsed elements can be re-arranged by clicking and dragging the its icon to the left of the element title.

 You can't re-arrange an expanded element, you need to collapse it first.